ArmFirmwareCrates/arm-pl011-uart/README.md

 Driver implementation for the [PL011 UART peripheral](https://developer.arm.com/documentation/ddi0183/latest/).

-The main concept of the driver is that the `Uart` implementation expects a `Deref<Target = PL011Registers>` type.
-This type can be an actual reference of a `PL011Registers` structure or any other PAC (Peripheral Access Crate) specific type as long as it implements the required `Deref` trait.
-This also allows having custom wrappers around `PL011Registers` for project specific reasons, like virtual memory mapping of peripherals.
+The driver is designed to function regardless of whether a Memory Management Unit (MMU) is present.
+The primary role of the `OwnedMmioPointer` is to manage the lifetime of the peripheral, ensuring proper resource handling.
+In a system that includes an MMU, the peripheral's lifetime is dynamic because it is mapped into memory rather than having a fixed address.
+In a system without an MMU, the `OwnedMmioPointer` can be instantiated directly from the physical address of the register block, providing access to the peripheral without requiring memory mapping.

 ## Implemented features